nri-kids-interaction-lab/nri-kids-interaction-lab.github.io/actual_model/README.md

 * Regarding the webcam resolution:
 	* Stream display in the web app seems to NOT stretch.
 It's only slightly wider than tall, maybe W = 1.33H
 	* When we call captureVideo(resWidth, resHeight) it obeys us!
 So captureVideo(1, 100) compresses the image down to a 1x100 strip, which then gets stretched horizontally when we ask for it to display as a 200x200, so it ends up as a bunch of horizontal stripes.
+* Tingxi says the webcam resolution is 1920x1080.
+But WATCH OUT: the size of the canvas on which it's being displayed depends on your browser window size, and our captureVideo() images are screen captures of that canvas!
+At least the canvas is scaled so the ratio doesn't change.
+* For smoothing the operator's vocal volume we are starting with a window of 1.5s.
+But beware of attenuated peak volumes!
+Matt knows what that means.